How to Get Admitted to Your Dream College

 Getting Into Your Dream College

-by Julian Gomez
+Written by Julian from California

 I want to give you guys some tips about the college application process and how to secure your spot at whatever college you really want to go to.